jakeweatherhead/jakeweatherhead/README.md

 2. a reduction to smooth numbers in short intervals when $k$ exceeds the square root of $n$.
 3. a finite-histogram argument that reconstructs the additive function $\omega_{\gt k}$ from finitely many multiplicative functions by Vandermonde inversion when $k$ does not exceed the square root of $n$.

-Solving this problem with the help of frontier models taught me invaluable lessons about getting the best out of AI to solve otherwise intractable problems.
+Solving this problem taught me invaluable lessons about how to get the best out of AI to solve otherwise intractable problems.

 ---

 For my undergraduate thesis, I researched the efficacy of computer vision for the ___UNKNOT RECOGNITION___ and ___KNOTTEDNESS___ problems, i.e. deciding whether a given knot diagram represents the unknot or a non-trivial knot.

-To gather results, I built: [seeing-the-unknot](https://github.com/jakeweatherhead/seeing-the-unknot), a computer vision fine-tuning pipeline built using PyTorch and [GradCAM](https://github.com/jacobgil/pytorch-grad-cam) for explainability.
+To train models, I built: [seeing-the-unknot](https://github.com/jakeweatherhead/seeing-the-unknot), a computer vision fine-tuning pipeline built using [PyTorch](https://github.com/pytorch/pytorch) and [GradCAM](https://github.com/jacobgil/pytorch-grad-cam).

 <div style="height: 15px;"></div>